Norwegian heavy water sabotage: Plutonium production

-Heavy-water production
+Deuterium ("heavy water") production

 In normal water, there is only one deuterium atom for every 6,400 hydrogen atoms; deuterium is more prevalent in the residue of water used as an electrolyte.
 An analysis of residues from the Vemork hydroelectric plant, a large-scale nitrate production plant using the Haber process, showed a hydrogen-to-deuterium ratio of 48 (most of the deuterium bound in HDO molecules).
 Norwegian Institute of Technology lecturer Leif Tronstad and Jomar Brun, head of the hydrogen plant, proposed a project in 1933 (the year heavy water was first isolated).
 It was accepted by Norsk Hydro, and production began in 1935.

 The technology is straightforward.
 Heavy water (D2O) is separated from normal water by electrolysis, because the difference in mass between the two hydrogen isotopes translates into a slight difference in the speed at which the reaction proceeds.
-To produce pure heavy water by electrolysis requires a large cascade of electrolysis chambers, and consumes large amounts of power.
+To produce pure heavy water by electrolysis requires a large cascade of electrolysis chambers, and consumes large amounts of electric power.
 Since excess power was available, heavy water could be purified from the existing electrolyte.
 Norsk Hydro became the heavy-water supplier for the world's scientific community, as a by-product of fertilizer production for which the ammonia was used.
 Hans Suess, a German adviser on the production of heavy water, had assessed the Vemork plant as incapable of producing militarily-useful quantities of heavy water in less than five years at its capacity at the time.